rafaqz/Rasters.jl/README.md

 ![EarthEnv HabitatHeterogeneity layers trimmed to Australia](https://rafaqz.github.io/GeoData.jl/stable/trim_example_after.png)

-_A GeoStack of EarthEnv HabitatHeterogeneity layers, trimmed to Australia and plotted with Plots.jl_
+_A RasterStack of EarthEnv HabitatHeterogeneity layers, trimmed to Australia and plotted with Plots.jl_

 ## Lazyness

 - Data is loaded lazily wherever possible using [DiskArrays.jl](https://github.com/meggart/DiskArrays.jl).
-Indexing a `GeoStack` by name is always lazy, while `view` of a `GeoArray` is lazy and `getindex` will load to memory. `read` can be used on any object to ensure that all data is loaded to memory.
+Indexing a `RasterStack` by name is always lazy, while `view` of a `Raster` is lazy and `getindex` will load to memory. `read` can be used on any object to ensure that all data is loaded to memory.
 - Broadcast over disk-based objects is lazy - it will only run when the array is